lnorton89/osc2http/README.md

 # OSC2HTTP

-Express / React application to listen and convert OSC messages to interact with an HTTP/JSON API.
+Express / React application to listen and convert OSC messages to interact with an HTTP API.
 It's currently only setup to output to my WLED controllers but could be modified easily to communicate with other APIs.

 All the data is stored in data.json in the root folder.
 If you would like to export/import data you can do so there.
 Currently the output sends a `POST` request to `http://IP.ADDRESS/json/state` with the item WLED preset.
 See [WLED Wiki](https://github.com/Aircoookie/WLED/wiki/JSON-API "WLED Wiki") for more information.